A $2\ell k$ Kernel for $\ell$-Component Order Connectivity: Abstract

 \section{Abstract}

 In the $\ell$-\textsc{Component Order Connectivity} problem ($\ell \in \mathbb{N}$), we are given a graph $G$ on $n$ vertices, $m$ edges and a non-negative integer $k$ and asks whether there exists a set of vertices $S\subseteq V(G)$ such that $|S|\leq k$ and the size of the largest connected component in $G-S$ is at most $\ell$.
-In this paper, we give a kernel for $\ell$-\textsc{Component Order Connectivity} with at most $2\ell k$ vertices that takes $n^{\mathcal{O}(\ell)}$ time for every constant $\ell$.
+In this paper, we give a linear programming based kernel for $\ell$-\textsc{Component Order Connectivity} with at most $2\ell k$ vertices that takes $n^{\mathcal{O}(\ell)}$ time for every constant $\ell$.
+Thereafter, we provide a separation oracle for the LP of \(\ell\)-COC implying that the kernel only takes $(3e)^{\ell}\cdot\pol$ time.
 On the way to obtaining our kernel, we prove a generalization of the $q$-Expansion Lemma to weighted graphs.
 This generalization may be of independent interest.